publint/publint/site/src/pages/docs/index.md

 ## Community integration

-publint can also be used through different tools below:
+Publint can also be used through different tools below:

 | Name                                                           | Description                                                                                                                                         |
 | -------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |